 Pro - The average family will save approx 30,000 litres of water a year.
 That’s about a swimming pool’s worth of perfectly good drinking water saved every 12 months.

 Con - Because waste isn’t flushed away, some manual handling of composted waste (it ends up being similar to top soil) is required.

 Pro - Composting toilets can be hooked up to a solar panel to run the exhaust fan needed to help evaporate liquid waste.

 Con - Composting toilets require a small amount of power to run exhaust fans whereas traditional flush toilets use no power.

 Pro - Once you’ve installed your composting toilet there’s very little ongoing cost.
 The occasional bottle of enzyme and you’re set!

-Pro - Composting toilets have virtually no environmental impact – in fact they help in reducing your dependance on sewage plants that use chemicals to treat raw sewage.
+Pro - Composting toilets have virtually no environmental impact – in fact, they help in reducing your dependence on sewage plants that use chemicals to treat raw sewage.